schuttpj86/vera1/doc/md_source/small_signal_stability.md

 ### Benchmark - Kundur system
-The Kundur two‑area system is a standard benchmark network widely used for small‑signal and transient stability studies.
+The Kundur two-area system is a standard benchmark network widely used for small-signal and transient stability studies.
-It was introduced in the P. Kundur power system stability literature as a compact, yet representative, test case that exposes inter‑area oscillatory modes and control interactions without excessive model complexity.
+It was introduced in the P. Kundur power system stability literature as a compact, yet representative, test case that exposes inter-area oscillatory modes and control interactions without excessive model complexity.

 ![](figures/Kundur_system_no_shunt.png)